 Yes, all Penn State campuses have programs in place to address student food insecurity and hunger.

 All Penn State campuses have food pantries on campus or in the community which operate as programs to address student food insecurity and hunger.
+They provide free food and operate similarly to a satellite of a food bank location, with food in the shelf that can be obtained.
 Most campuses offer either food pantries, food distribution services, and/or campus community gardens.

 As part of a University-wide network of support, caring and compassionate staff members are available at every campus to respond and support students who are experiencing food and housing insecurity.
 A complete listing of resources on all campuses can be found on the Food Support and Basic Resources website provided by Penn State Student Affairs.

 Each year, a news story about food resources is published for the campus community.
-For example, In 2023 Penn State News published Student guide: Top five food and housing security resources to know and in 2022 Penn State News published A student guide to food and housing security resources at Penn State in January, Student guide: Five food and housing security resources to know in September.
+For example, in the fall of 2023 Penn State News published Student guide: Top five food and housing security resources to know for students starting the 2023-2024 academic year.
+In 2022 Penn State News published A student guide to food and housing security resources at Penn State in January, and Student guide: Five food and housing security resources to know in September.

 Food insecurity resources for student include:

-• SNAP: College students may be eligible for expanded SNAP eligibility if they qualify for a work-study work program (even if not participating) and have an expected family contribution of $0 on their federal student aid determination.
+• SNAP (Supplemental Nutrition and Assistance Program, a federal program funding by the federal Farm Bill): College students may be eligible for expanded SNAP eligibility if they qualify for a work-study work program (even if not participating) and have an expected family contribution of $0 on their federal student aid determination form completed for the university.

-• Project Cahir: Can provide up to $100 on their on-campus meal plan account or LionCash+ account for assistance with food purchases.
+• Project Cahir: This project was set up in the memory of a past student and can provide up to $100 on their on-campus meal plan account or LionCash+ account (university fund students, faculty and staff can opt to add money into and use to purchase food and other items on campus and in surrounding communities) for assistance with food purchases.
 Students can also request pre-packaged toiletries and textbook assistance.

 • Student Emergency Fund: Provides short-term financial assistance to students who are struggling with debilitating financial circumstances of an unforeseen nature.